Associate Professor of Law

 Professor Parikh’s research and writing focus on promoting uniformity in the decision-making processes behind key forms of relief in Chapter 11 bankruptcy proceedings in order to eliminate debtor forum shopping – a significant problem due to the relative freedom the Bankruptcy Code affords corporate debtors in selecting venue.

 Professor Parikh’s recent publications are Modern Forum Shopping in Bankruptcy, 46 Conn.
 L. Rev. 159 (2013), Saving Fraudulent Transfer Law, 86 Am.
 Bankr.
 L. J. 305 (2012), The Improper Application of the Clear and Convincing Standard of Proof: Are Bankruptcy Courts Distorting Accepted Risk Allocation Schemes?, 78 U. Cin.
 L. Rev. 271 (2009), and Preventing Management’s Misconduct From Leading to the Appointment of a Chapter 11 Trustee, Am.
 Bankr.
 Inst.
 J., Vol XXVII, No. 6 (July/August 2008).

 SELECTED HONORS AND SPEAKING ENGAGEMENTS

 In 2013, Bloomberg Law’s bankruptcy editorial board selected Professor Parikh to be an original contributing author for Bloomberg on Bankruptcy, a new bankruptcy treatise.
 The board is comprised of some of the most prominent jurists, practitioners, and academics in the field, including David Skeel (University of Pennsylvania Law School), Stephen Youngman (Weil, Gotshal & Manges), Nancy Rapoport (UNLV Law School), Hon.
 Dennis Michael Lynn (N.D.
 Tex.), Thomas Luria (White & Case), and Hon.
 Cecelia Morris (S.D.N.Y.).

 On November 22, 2013, the Venue Reform Group (“VRG”) - a nationwide organization of attorneys proposing significant modifications to the bankruptcy venue rules – presented their case at a panel discussion before the American Bankruptcy Institute’s Commission to Study the Reform of Chapter 11.
 Many of the VRG’s key arguments and recommendations were drawn from Professor Parikh’s Modern Forum Shopping in Bankruptcy.

-In November of 2013, Professor Parikh was selected to participate in the Law & Economics Center’s public choice workshop to be held at Stanford University in March of 2014.
+In November of 2013, Professor Parikh was selected to participate in the Law & Economics Center’s public choice workshop held at Stanford University in March of 2014.

 Professor Parikh was the sole recipient of the National Conference of Bankruptcy Judges Fellowship (2012) for his article Saving Fraudulent Transfer Law.
 The fellowship is awarded annually to an outstanding bankruptcy scholar as selected by a panel of federal judges.